ashleyd480/ashley-portfolio-frontend/readme.md

 ![Frontend UI Screenshot](src/assets/readme-images/frontend-ui.png)

+Please note that as of 2025, I have migrated away from hosting my backend and have moved my data to frontend arrays for cost efficiency purposes.

 ## Installation
 When cloning the project for use- make sure to run `npm i` to install required React dependencies on your local machine.
 Also, you will want to run the following two lines, as my portfolio app uses react-router and react bootstrap: